• Skip to primary navigation

 • Perfectly Balanced - The acidity of lemon juice and the freshness of parsley keep the dish from feeling too heavy.

-• Versatile & Customizable – Serve it over pasta, zucchini noodles, or with crusty bread for a simple yet indulgent meal.
+• Versatile & Customizable - Serve it over pasta, zucchini noodles, or with crusty bread for a simple yet indulgent meal, and pair it with creamy mushroom soup for cozy starters; explore light side dishes for garlic butter shrimp.

 Key Ingredients for the Best Shrimp Scampi